GispoCoding/hame-ryhti/infra/README.md

 ### Multi-factor authentication (MFA)

-If you get a 403 error when running terraform despite having configured a valid AWS access key, you may need to set up MFA.
-Install both AWS CLI and jq, and make sure you have `aws` and `jq` in path.
-Execute the `[get-mfa-vars.sh](https://gist.github.com/mvaaltola/0abced5790401f2454444fb2ffd4acc0)` script with your AWS arn and your MFA access code, and finally run `. /tmp/aws-mfa-token` to temporarily set the correct MFA environment variables in your shell.
+For most AWS accounts, MFA is required.
+You will get 400 or 403 error when running terraform with just the right access key.
+To set up MFA, install both AWS CLI and jq, and make sure you have `aws` and `jq` in path.
+Execute the `[get-mfa-vars.sh](https://gist.github.com/mvaaltola/0abced5790401f2454444fb2ffd4acc0)` script with the *AWS arn of your MFA device and current MFA access code*, and finally run `. /tmp/aws-mfa-token` to temporarily set the correct MFA environment variables in your shell.
+By default, the MFA session token will last for 12 hours.

 ## Managing existing instances